Manor Apartment Hotel: Description

-This inter-war commercial building is ten stories high with a narrow frontage to Queen Street and a long side elevation.
+This inter-war commercial building is ten storeys high with a narrow frontage to Queen Street and a long side elevation.
 It has been designed in sympathy with adjoining buildings, matching the arcade of the GPO at its base and responding to the parapet line of the National Mutual Life Building in its upper levels.
-The building has a concrete encased steel frame with concrete floors and is faced in Benedict Stone, the colors of which range from green to pink (a property of Brisbane tuff).
+The building has a concrete encased steel frame with concrete floors and is faced in Benedict Stone, the colours of which range from green to pink (a property of Brisbane tuff).
 The style of the sculptured ornament on the building facades is influenced by American Art Deco buildings of this period, as well as containing some Norman influence.
 It is similar in style to interstate Colonial Mutual Life Assurance Society Ltd buildings.

 The building has three paired window bays across the Queen Street facade.
 Three double height arched openings occur at the ground floor level.
 On the level above are paired window openings with arched heads and a central ornamented column.
 The two levels below the top floor have paired window bays which are similar but double the height.
 At the base of these is an imitation balcony with balusters supported on brackets.
 In this way the building has both a distinctive top and base.
 A similar projecting balcony occurs in front of the central window bay on the level below.
 Above the double height bays at the base of the top level sculptured lions stand on projecting brackets.
 The one facing the corner is winged.
 The parapet has raised portions each with a projecting stylised eagle "gargoyle".
 Similar gargoyles appear in the same location a level below and also below each projecting flag post above the third floor.

 The entire Queen Street facade is repeated at each end of the side elevation, the central bays of which are plainer.
 Behind the parapet the building has an interesting roofscape of steeply pitched terracotta tiled roofs, one above the caretakers quarters and another over the lift room on the eleventh floor.
 At street level individual awnings have been located between the archways.
 From the rear laneway the building duplicates much of the front facade but is painted.

 Internally the original detailing remains in the fire stairs, including the handrail and tiled landings.
 All the levels have been refurbished with suspended ceilings that sit below the window heads.

 Heritage listing

 The building was listed on the Register of the National Estate in 1987.
 However, that register no longer has any statutory significance.

-The Manor Apartment Hotel was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+The Manor Apartment Hotel was listed on the Queensland Heritage Register on 21 October 1992 having met its criteria, for the following reasons:

-The place is important in demonstrating the evolution or pattern of Queensland's history.